Unlucky lockdown: SkyCity sinks to $33.7m loss

 Construction of its $700m-plus NZ International Convention Centre and new Horizon Hotel in Auckland's centre "remains complex but is progressing well" and the company is working closely with Fletcher Construction, it said.

-The business has just released the result for the six months to December 31, 2021.
+The business which employs 4000 people has just released the result for the six months to December 31, 2021 declaring no interim dividend for shareholders.

 Michael Ahearne, SkyCity chief executive, has previously said that for every day Auckland is shut, the company loses around $1m revenue.